stuin/pipeflowQt/readme.md

   - https://www.collabora.com/news-and-blog/blog/2023/06/15/wireplumber-event-dispatcher-new-simplified-way-handling-pipewire-events/
 - user change node/port label
 - user set auto/default links/nodes!
-- how to best auto layout?
 - can we set all (audio) nodes channelVolume?
   - seems we can for alsa and pulse. what about jack?
 - what is softVolume?
 - show live audio levels?
-- un/lock channel volume sliders
 - can we use https://gitlab.com/matpi/pipewire-py ?
   - i guess we would look `pw-dump` code for howto?